donlindsay/gjs-helper/README.md

 to lift the better ideas out of js-comint.el and add features like app templates and maybe even some of the Looking Glass stuff.

+note: gjs-mode is in no way ready for end users, yet.

 Dependencies
 ------------